1.12.2009

 Explain that the orange represents each girl.
 It is sweet and has great things to offer.
 It is also protected by its thick skin.
 The skin represents the Armor of God.
 The water represents the world and all things worldly.

-and point out how it floats, just like our own personal testimony and obedience keeps us afloat in a wicked world.
+Place the orange in the water and point out how it floats, just like our own personal testimony and obedience keeps us afloat in a wicked world.
 It is important to keep your Armor of God intact.

 Take the orange out of the water.